 Related: Frozen-Inspired Snowstorm Sensory Bottle

-- Grab a mason jar or a bottle out of the recycle bin with a large enough opening for the plastic acrylic hearts to fit through.
-(Bottles with a small top may not work.)
+- Grab a clear plastic water bottle or glass jar from the recycle bin with a large enough opening for the plastic acrylic hearts to fit through.

-- Use Goo Gone to remove any sticky residue if needed.
+- Use Goo Gone to remove any sticky residue.

-2. Add water to the jar or bottle.
+2. Add water directly to the jar or bottle:

-- Pour a 1/4-3/4 cup of distilled or tap water into the bottle or jar.
+- If you use clear liquid hand soap to make this DIY sensory bottle, pour 1/4 to 1/2 cup of distilled or tap water into the bottle or jar.

 - More water will make the hearts inside the discovery jar move faster, while less will help them move slower.